msweier/mvp-CWMS-utils/README.md

 Copy code to your clipboard (Ctrl + C)

-Create a new script from the CAVI Script Editor and name it script_downloader
+Create a new script from the CAVI Script Editor and name it exactly as "script_downloader_mvp" (it is case sensitve)

 Paste code (Ctrl + V) into the new CAVI script